plast-lab/doop/README.md

 ## Run Standalone App

-We can invoke jdoop by issuing:
+We can invoke doop by issuing:

-    $ DOOP_HOME>./bin/jdoop [OPTIONS]...
+    $ DOOP_HOME>./bin/doop [OPTIONS]...

-The jdoop command line arguments are similar to the arguments of the original doop, with the following difference: the analysis and the jar(s) are treated as options and not as arguments.
+The doop command line arguments are similar to the arguments of the original doop, with the following difference: the analysis and the jar(s) are treated as options and not as arguments.
 For example, the doop invocation:

     $ >./run context-insensitive ./lib/asm-debug-all-4.1.jar

-should be given as follows in jdoop:
+should be given as follows in doop:

-    $ DOOP_HOME>./bin/jdoop -a context-insensitive -j ./lib/asm-debug-all-4.1.jar
+    $ DOOP_HOME>./bin/doop -a context-insensitive -j ./lib/asm-debug-all-4.1.jar

-The jdoop application creates two directories in the DOOP_HOME:
+The doop application creates two directories in the DOOP_HOME:

 * out: contains the analyses files (processed logic, jars, etc)
 * logs: log files of the analyses, which are automatically recycled every day.

 ## Local Install

-Instead of generating the zip or tarball, we can instruct Gradle to install the jdoop app directly in our working directory:
+Instead of generating the zip or tarball, we can instruct Gradle to install the doop app directly in our working directory:

     $ ./gradlew installApp

-This will create a build/install directory, containing all the jdoop runtime files (similar to generating the zip or tarball and extracting its files to the build/install directory).
+This will create a build/install directory, containing all the doop runtime files (similar to generating the zip or tarball and extracting its files to the build/install directory).

-Then we can switch to this directory, set the DOOP_HOME environment variable and invoke jdoop from there.
+Then we can switch to this directory, set the DOOP_HOME environment variable and invoke doop from there.

 ## Run Directly

-This is the most convenient way to invoke jdoop.
+This is the most convenient way to invoke doop.
 We issue:

-    $ ./gradlew run -Pargs="jdoop-command-line-arguments"
+    $ ./gradlew run -Pargs="doop-command-line-arguments"

 For example, the following invocation:

     $ ./gradlew run -Pargs="-a context-insensitive -j ./lib/asm-debug-all-4.1.jar"

 will run the context-insensitive analysis on the asm-debug-all-4.1 jar.

-## Run Web UI

-The run the web UI, we issue:

-    $ ./gradlew jettyRun

-This starts the embedded jetty web container.
-To visit the web app open <http://localhost:8000/jdoop/web/index.html> in your web browser.